hgse-schneider/mmca-visualizations/ReadMe.md

 ```

 ### Accessing relationship data
-Each paper object has relationship mapping in the form of a dictionary.
+Each paper object has a relationship mapping in the form of a list of tuples (metric,outcome,method).

 ```python